Expect delays of up to half an hour on A421 & A1, Bedford drivers warned

 Advertisement

-• A1, from 9pm January 23 to 5am March 30, slight delays (under 10 minutes): A1 southbound, Eaton Socon to Radwell – entry slip closure and lane closures for horticulture (cutting and planting) on behalf of National Highways
+• A1, from 9pm February 13 to 5am February 16, moderate delays (10-30 minutes): A1 southbound, Buckden Roundabout to Wyboston interchange – carriageway closure and lane closure for horticulture (cutting and planting) on behalf of National Highways